Pattina Pravesam: Production

 Pattina Pravesam was written and directed by K. Balachander, and based on the play of the same name which was written by Visu and staged in 1977, by Stage Creations.
 The film adaptation was produced by R. Venkataraman under Premalaya Films, and marked the cinematic acting debuts of Delhi Ganesh, Sivachandran and Sarath Babu.
-S. V. Subbaiah was originally cast in the role Ganesh portrayed in the play, but died before production could begin, so Ganesh reprised his role.
+S. V. Subbaiah was originally cast in the role Ganesh portrayed in the play, but Ganesh ultimately reprised his role.
 Kathadi Ramamurthy, who played a character named "Innocent Dhandapani" in the play, also reprised his role in the film.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan and the lyrics were written by Kannadasan.
 The song "Vaan Nila" was well received and attained cult status.

 Release and reception

 Pattina Pravesam was released on 9 September 1977.
 The magazine Ananda Vikatan gave the film a rating of 52 out of 100.
+Naagai Dharuman of Anna praised the performances of the cast, dialogues, direction and cinematography.
+It was later selected for screening at the Tashkent Film Festival.